 We repeated similar analysis as above for the analysis of orders, however we ran the data twice.
 Once with polyploidy and once without polyploidy included in the model.
-We only included orders with more than 20 genera in the analysis.
+We only included orders with more than 20 genera in the analysis, limiting our analyses to 10 orders.
 This was to ensure that we had a large enough sample size as well as enough time along the branches to determine the rates of chromosome evolution.
 In total, we used ten orders for our analysis.
 Three of which had holocentric chromosomes, and seven that had monocentric chromosomes.
 The three orders with holocentric chromosomes were Hemiptera, Lepidoptera, and Odonata.
 We used the same prior as above from an exponential distribution with a shape parameter of 0.5 and initialized our MCMC with parameter values drawn from a uniform distribution from either 0-2 or 3 depending on if we included polyploidy in our analysis.
 We repeated the MCMC with all 100 trees at 50 generations each.
 We removed the first twenty-five samples as our burnin for each run.

 Results

+Rates of Chromosome Number Evolution Across Orders

+Rates of chromosome number were tested for each of the 10 orders.
+Three orders are holocentric (Hemiptera, Lepidoptera, Odonata) while the other 7 are holocentric (Blattodea, Coleoptera, Diptera, Hymenoptera, Isoptera, Neuroptera, and Phasmatodea).
+Our analysis of the data described with ascending and descending rates of chromosome number evolution alone showed some variability, with Phasmatodea and Lepidoptera having the most variance (Figure 2a).
+Despite this variability, there appears to be no pattern in those clades with high rates of chromosome number evolution and either monocentric or holocentric chromosomes.
+This indicates differences among orders, but no relationship between holocentricity and rates of chromosome number evolution.

+With the addition of polyploidy into the model, the variance among rates of chromosome number evolution is reduced among the orders (Figure 3b).
+Despite this, the descending rate was higher in Blattodea, Isoptera, and Phasmatodea.
+This is representative of some, but not all monocentric orders.
+The order Lepidoptera shows a decrease in ascending and descending rates of chromosome number evolution with the addition of polyploid into the model.
+This is most likely driven by large variation in chromosome number associated with the order.

 Analysis of Monocentric and Holocentric Species

-ates of chromosome evolution across the two insect trees.
-These parameters included fusion, fission, and the transition between monocentric and holocentric chromosomes and vice versa.
+Rates of chromosome evolution were tested across the two insect trees.
+Eight parameters were included when testing These parameters included fusion, fission, and the transition between monocentric and holocentric chromosomes and vice versa.
 The data had low variability and the rates did not show a difference between monocentric and holocentric chromosomes (Figure 2).
 This indicates that there are no significant differences among rates of chromosome evolution based on type of chromosome.

 Analysis of Orders